Last updated on April 5th, 2022 at 04:25 pm

 If you’re looking for snack foods for your kids, you’ll find lots of pre-packaged and unhealthy options, but snacks don’t need to be unhealthy.
-There are plenty of options for wholesome snacks that give your kids important nutrients and help control hunger between meals.
+There are plenty of options for wholesome and healthy snacks that give your kids important nutrients and help control hunger between meals.

-Try these healthy snack ideas.
+Try these healthy snacks

 - “Ants on a log” (celery with peanut butter and raisins)